What to Decide Before You Book a Wedding Venue (or Any Vendors)

 It feels like planning has finally begun.

-This is usually the point where wedding planning quietly shifts from reflection into motion.
+This is usually where wedding planning quietly shifts from reflection into motion.

-And it is also the point where many couples begin carrying decisions they were never given a chance to shape.
+And it is also where many couples begin carrying decisions they were never given a chance to shape.

-Why booking a wedding venue too early changes more than couples expect
+Why booking too early changes more than you expect

 A venue is not just a location.